evans-nyang/evans-nyang/README.md

 <!-- * 📖  -->

-* 🌱 Currently learning data modelling and transformation.
+* 🌱 Currently learning artificial intelligence, language models, data modelling and transformation.

 * 👀 Open to collaborating on projects and innovative ideas 💡